 All the things you need in a day would be just a short walk away.

-And it’s likely than in our new “Covid Normal” world, people will love the thought that most of the things needed for a good life could be within a 20-minute public transport trip, bike ride or walk from home.
+It seems that in our new “Covid Normal” world, people love the thought that most of the things needed for a good life are within a 20-minute public transport trip, bike ride or walk from home.

 Things such as shopping, business services, education, community facilities, recreational and sporting resources, and some jobs.